-The documentation of your device consists of three parts: the installation guide, the user manual and the reference manual.
+The documentation of your device consists of the following parts:

+- Installation guide

+- User manual

+- Reference manual

 You are now reading the user manual.
-It contains all information you need to start your device.
-It also contains the most important technical specification for the device.
+It contains all information you need to put your device into operation.
+It also contains all of the important technical specifications.

-The reference manual can be found on the CD as an Acrobat (PDF) document.
-It is designed as a supplement to the user manual and goes into detail on topics that apply to a variety of devices.
-These include for example:
+The reference manual can be found on the LANCOM product CD as an Acrobat (PDF) document.
+It is designed as a supplement to the user manual and goes into detail on topics that apply to a variety of models.
+These include, for example:

-- Systems design of the LCOS operating system
+- The system design of the operating system LCOS

 - Configuration

 - Management

 - Diagnosis

 - Security

 - Routing and WAN functions

 - Firewall

 - Quality of Service (QoS)

 - Virtual Private Networks (VPN)

 - Virtual Local Networks (VLAN)

-- Wireless Networks (WLAN)
+- Wireless networks (WLAN)

-- Backup Solutions
+- Backup solutions

-- LANCAPI

 - Further server services (DHCP, DNS, charge management)

-This documentation was compiled ...
+This documentation was created by ...

-...by several members of our staff from a variety of departments in order to ensure you the best possible support when using your LANCOM product.
+... several members of our staff from a variety of departments in order to ensure you the best possible support when using your LANCOM product.

-In case you encounter any errors, or just want to issue critics or enhancements, please do not hesitate to send an email directly to: info@lancom.de numbers and contact information for LANCOM Systems support can be found on a separate insert, or at the LANCOM Systems website.
+In case you encounter any errors, or just want to issue critics enhancements, please do not hesitate to send an email directly to: info@lancom.eu contact addresses of LANCOM support, please see the enclosed leaflet or the LANCOM Systems website.